THE NUCLEAR WEAPON BAN TREATY

 The Treaty on the Prohibition of Nuclear Weapons fills a significant gap in international law whereby nuclear weapons were the only weapons of mass destruction not subject to a comprehensive ban.

-An overwhelming majority of nations voted to adopt the Treaty in 2017 and steady progress is being made toward ratification.
-When ratified by 50 nations, the Treaty will enter into legal force.
+An overwhelming majority of nations voted to adopt the Treaty in 2017 and it entered into force on 22 January 2021.

-Click here for details on the Treaty and how it works.
-Learn about current nuclear arsenals, government positions worldwide, and the status of ratification.
-Follow the significant events of the Nuclear Age since 1942 leading to the landmark adoption of the Treaty. →
+Click here for details on the Treaty, how it works and which countries have signed and ratified.
+Learn about current nuclear arsenals, government positions worldwide, and the significant events of the Nuclear Age since 1942 leading to the landmark adoption of the Treaty. →

 Nuclear weapons are the most destructive, inhumane and indiscriminate weapons ever created.
 The bombings of Hiroshima and Nagaski killed 214,000 people by the end of 1945.
 Even a limited regional nuclear war would disrupt global climate and agricultural production so severely that over a billion people would be at risk of famine.